HyunWinter/HyunWinter/README.md

 - 🔭 I’m currently working on my Senior year at Oregon Institute of Technology
 - 🌱 I’m currently learning Android development
-- 🥅 2020 Goals: Get a part time job or internship
+- 🥅 2020 Goals: Get a part-time job or internship
 - ⚡ Fun fact: I love to cook and bake

 ### Languages and Tools: